-The agriculture industry is evolving.
-External changes such as consumer demand for varied products, food security, biosecurity, market supply, workforce capability, new technologies, policy, climate change and sustainable management across the supply chain are just a few of the challenges and opportunities facing the agriculture industry.
+The Queensland workforce is evolving.
+External changes such as consumer demand for varied products, workforce capability, new technologies, policy, climate change and sustainable management across the supply chain are just a few of the challenges and opportunities facing Queensland businesses.

 These external changes may mean a growth or decline in markets and your customer base, and an increase in competition.
 These changes can have an impact on your workforce needs too, and will need to be considered as part of your planning.
-Many businesses use workforce planning to help think ahead and manage workforce impacts and change.
+Many businesses use workforce planning to help think ahead and manage change.

-Jobs Queensland, in collaboration with the Queensland Farmers' Federation, has developed this Workforce Planning Connect workbook to help micro businesses and small enterprises in the agriculture industry, such as yours, step through the key stages involved in workforce planning and develop a workforce plan that meets your business needs.
+Jobs Queensland, in collaboration with Business Chamber Queensland (BCQ), has developed this Workforce Planning Connect workbook to help micro businesses and small enterprises, such as yours, to step through the key stages involved in workforce planning and develop a workforce plan that meets their business needs.